Bachelor's Degree in Life Science

 B.A. or B.S. in life science

-The College of Arts and Sciences interdisciplinary majors provide options for those who have not chosen a specialized major.
-They offer opportunities to create individual fields of emphasis for those who want to pursue multidisciplinary solutions to the world’s complex problems.
+The College of Arts and Sciences interdisciplinary majors provide options for those who want to combine multiple areas of interest into a targeted major.
+They offer opportunities to create individual fields of emphasis for pursuing multidisciplinary solutions to the world’s complex problems.

-One multidisciplinary option is life science, a major that deals with studies of living organisms and life processes.
-Students take courses in a variety of areas, including biology, chemistry, statistics and more.
+One multidisciplinary option is life science, a major that involves studying living organisms and life processes.
+Students take courses in a variety of areas including biology, chemistry, psychology and more.

 The K-State difference